 I’m not sure I know anyone who is not a fan of Downton Abbey.
 However, the real history of the location used for much of the shooting for this wonderful period drama – Highclere Castle near Newbury – is every bit as exciting as the television series.
-Not only that, but the real life characters who lived here are every bit as interesting.
+Not only that, but the real life characters who lived here at Highclere Castle – the real Downton Abbey – are every bit as interesting.

 I was lucky enough to visit Highclere earlier this week.
 It’s in the Berkshire countryside, about half an hour from where I live.

 I booked my tickets on the Highclere website several months ago.
 Highclere is understandably a very popular place to visit and tickets sell out quickly.

 From the moment you arrive it’s apparent this is a very special place.
 There has been an estate here at Highclere since 749 AD.
 From medieval hall to Elizabethan mansion to Georgian house and finally Victorian castle, Highclere has evolved with the times.
 It has even served as a hospital for wounded soldiers in World War 1 and an American airbase and home for evacuees in World War 2.
 Today it is still a family home – the 8th Earl and Countess of Carnarvon and their family live here part of the time, as well as in a house next door to the castle.
 Highclere can also be hired for private and corporate parties, team building events and weddings.
 Yes, you really can get married in a castle!